TomADavis/TomADavis/README.md

 ### 👨‍💻 About Me
 I'm an undergraduate mathematics student at Queen Mary University of London based in Grays, England.
 I'm passionate about Data science and Machine Learning.

-**🔭 I’m currently working on: ** .
+**🔭 I’m currently working on::** Rideshare KPI in SQL

-**🌱 Outside of Uni** I’m currently learning to use Python Libraries: Pandas, NumPy, Matplotlib, and Scikit-learn
+**🌱 Outside of Uni** I’m currently learning to

 **📚 Inside of Uni** I'm currently learning skills in Analysis, Probability & Stats and Linear Algebra.

+**🧠 Learned Skills:**
+- Languages: Python, R, HTML, CSS, Javascript
+- Data Science and Machine Learning Libraries: Pandas, NumPy, Matplotlib, and Scikit-learn
+-

 **📫 How to reach me:** tomanthonydavis@gmail.com